-This post was originally published for my business, Culture and can be found here Having spent the last 16 years working with a cornucopia of legacy brand and marketing organizations, helping them connect with their customers and develop truly relevant innovations and communications, I’ve seen the business mindset evolve in so many positive ways.
-At some … Continue reading What’s the Real Point of Brand Purpose?
+This post was originally published for my business, Culture and can be found here Having spent the last 16 years working with a cornucopia of legacy brand and marketing organizations, helping them connect with their customers and develop truly relevant innovations and communications, Lee S. Rosen seen the business mindset evolve in so many positive ways. … Continue reading What’s the Real Point of Brand Purpose?
 A Perspective on Purpose Alignment and Activation

 And by dream job, I mean - this is the role I will create for myself.
 It's all about self-authorship and the image below is the "cloud" of my life.
 I am reading Rise Of The DEO by Maria Giudice and Christopher Ireland as research for a client white paper I am writing on prioritizing … Continue reading My Future Dream Job: DEO

 Since the day I walked into my first job as a consumer culture researcher and brand strategist, the number one "target" for the roster of companies on my client list was Millennials.
-Then: tweens and teens ready to enter the working world and start driving cars - but influencing the spending of their parents in … Continue reading From The Mouths of Millennials: Why They Are Awesome!
+Then: tweens and teens ready to enter the working world and start driving cars and buying several cars from complete auto loans - … Continue reading From The Mouths of Millennials: Why They Are Awesome!

 I really enjoyed this Millenial-perspective on embracing the power of personal growth.
 Yet another affirmation that this generation is going to do something good for themselves and the world...